ReyAnthony/RED-Engine/README.md

 # RED-Engine
-C++ Game Engine based on Allegro5 and java map editor Currently I tested and got it to work on :
+C++ Game Engine based on Allegro5 and java map editor.

+Currently I tested and got it to work on :
 - OSX
 - Trisquel GNU/Linux (Debian / Ubuntu based)